ortus-docs/commandbox-docs/embedded-server/multi-site-support/README.md

 [https://github.com/Ortus-Solutions/commandbox-tests](https://github.com/Ortus-Solutions/commandbox-tests)

 {% hint style="info" %}
-You are free to use CommandBox as you with for development purposes, but if you are using more than 2 sites in production, we ask you consider supporting us with a [CommandBox Pro](https://www.ortussolutions.com/products/commandbox-pro) license which bundles support and commercial modules and extensions.
+You are free to use CommandBox as you wish for development purposes, but if you are using more than 2 sites in production, we ask you consider supporting us with a [CommandBox Pro](https://www.ortussolutions.com/products/commandbox-pro) license which bundles support and commercial modules and extensions.
 {% endhint %}

 ### Tuckey Rewrites